Skip to content

 Authentication token

-JWT is widely supported and you can find libraries for more or less any programming language on jwt.io, that will show you how to verify the token.
+JWT is widely supported and you can find libraries for more or less any programming language on jwt.io which will show you how to verify the token.

 Code Examples